 Asking For Help

 I’m changing my mind about asking for or accepting help, when I need it.
 What I learned growing up was be needless/wantless, be self-sufficient, be self-reliant, and never be beholden to anyone.
+I equated asking for or receiving help as freeloading, a sign of weakness, or of poverty.
 “Who are you to have needs, with so many other people in the world in much worse need?”
-As a kid, I learned that asking for or receiving help was freeloading, a sign of weakness, or of poverty.
 That’s how it landed for me, anyway.
-After 50-something years of living with those rules, I decided to find a better feeling perspective.
+After 50+ years of living with those rules, I decided it was time to find a better feeling perspective.

 A Coach’s Skillful Guidance